Serhiy Kryvtsov: Shakhtar Donetsk

 The following season he made six appearances for the club, five of which came in the league, as Shakhtar clinched the Premier League title and the Ukrainian Cup.

-He made his first appearance of the 2012–13 season on 26 August in a 3–0 victory over Karpaty Lviv at the Donbass Arena.
+He made his first appearance of the 2012–13 season on 26 August in a 3–0 victory over Karpaty Lviv at the Donbas Arena.
 He played the full 90 minutes, picking up a yellow card in the 85th minute.
 He also played in a 3–1 victory over Dynamo Kyiv as a 70th-minute substitute, replacing the injured Oleksandr Kucher who scored twice.

 Inter Miami

 In January 2023, Kryvtsov joined Major League Soccer club Inter Miami on a two-year deal, with an option for a third-year extension.
 In his debut game for the club, Kryvtsov netted the opening goal of the match as Inter Miami defeated CF Montréal 2–0.
-As a result, he was named to the league's Team of the Matchday for week one.
+As a result, he was named to the league's Team of the Matchday for week one.9 December 2024, Inter Miami chose to not renew his contract, so he left the club.

 International career

 Kryvtsov was a member of the Ukraine U21 and the Ukraine U19 youth teams.
 He was part of the Ukraine under-19 team that won the 2009 UEFA European Under-19 Championship.
 He made his first appearance for the senior national side in a 4–0 friendly defeat to Czech Republic on 6 September 2011, playing the full 90 minutes.

+Kryvtsov was included in the Ukraine national team squad at the delayed UEFA Euro 2020, held in 2021.
+He played in two matches at the tournament as Ukraine reached the quarter-finals, losing 4–0 to England.